 But you shouldn’t self-diagnose, because in many cases it might not even be acne.
 A lot of people are actually looking at infections on the surface of the skin that trickle down to the hair follicles.
 “Many other disorders that affect the scalp, including serious hair loss disorders that some may confuse with scalp acne,” said Love.
 Anyone who is experiencing the signs of scalp acne is also possibly looking at larger skin diseases, irritation as the result of contact or of other medication, etc. She recommends an evaluation by a board-certified dermatologist to equip you with the knowledge and recommendations to manage the condition at home or in-office treatments and medications.

 In some cases, a dermatologist may prescribe you a benzoyl peroxide or sulfur-based treatment for your scalp acne if it is more severe.
+Medicated benzoyl peroxide shampoos have been found to help eliminate the acne-inducing bacteria, however, there is a risk of bleaching your hair if used frequently.
 If you have naturally thick, curly, or coarse hair, use a medicated shampoo at least once a week followed by a hair mask to prevent your hair from drying out.
 There have also been cases where women are prescribed an oral contraceptive to treat their scalp acne if it is recurring, as the hormones have been linked to helping acne overall.
 Love explained that those with hormonally-driven symptoms, such as breakouts during menstruation, or hormonal acne on their face, are those who this would make the most sense for.

-One doctor’s visit isn’t enough.
+One doctor’s visit is not enough.
 “There are certain dermatologists who specialize in hair disorders,” said Love.
-You will want to check in with your dermatologist after you have begun your treatment to see if it’s proven to be effective and what next steps you should take.
+You will want to check in with your dermatologist after you have begun your treatment to see if it is proven to be effective and what next steps you should take.

 To prevent your scalp acne from returning, it is important to keep the pores along your hairline and on your scalp as unclogged as possible and prevent excessive buildup, with frequent cleansing.
 “Cleanse the scalp on a regular basis (this frequency will depend on your hair type), avoid overly tight hairstyles that pull on the scalp, and ensure that all instruments used to shave the head are disinfected,” says Love.
 You can also apply tea tree oil directly onto the scalp for immediate relief of any overwhelming dryness or itchiness.
 “If you develop a mild case, a simple anti-inflammatory shampoo can be used on an infrequent basis to prevent symptoms,” says Love.